State-transition dynamics of resting-state functional magnetic resonance imaging data: Model comparison and test-to-retest analysis: Methods

 \subsection{Human Connectome Project data}

 We also analyzed the fMRI data recorded from healthy human adults and shared as the S1200 data in the Human Connectome Project (HCP)~\cite{van2013wu}.
 In the S1200 data, 1200 adults between $22$–$35$ years old underwent four sessions of 15-min EPI sequence with a 3T Siemens Connectome-Skyra (TR $= 0.72$ s, TE $= 33.1$ ms, $72$ slices, $2.0$ mm isotropic, field of view (FOV) $= 208 \times 180$ mm) and a T1-weighted sequence (TR $= 2.4$ s, TE $= 2.14$ ms, $0.7$ mm isotropic, FOV $= 224 \times 224$ mm).
-Here, we only analyzed the 100 unrelated participant subset released by the HCP.
+To circumvent any potential influence of familial relationships, we use a subset of 100 participants that do not share any family relationship, called ``100 unrelated participants'' (age: $29.4\pm3.5$; 46 males and 54 females), released by the HCP.
 All these 100 participants completed both diffusion weighted MRI and two resting-state fMRI scans.

 Each participant underwent two sessions of resting-state fMRI recording, and each session consisted of both Left-Right (LR) and Right-Left (RL) phases.
 In the following text, we refer to phases as sessions.
 Therefore, each participant's data consist of four sessions.
-We used data from participants with at least 1150 volumes in each of the four sessions after we had removed volumes with motion artifacts, resulting in a final analysis of 87 participants.
+We used data from participants with at least 1150 volumes in each of the four sessions after we had removed volumes with motion artifacts, resulting in a final analysis of 87 participants (age: $29.8\pm3.4$; 40 males and 47 females).
 For the 87 participants, we removed the volumes with motion artifacts and then used the last 1150 volumes in each session, with the aim of removing possible transient effects.

 We employed independent component analysis (ICA) to remove nuisance and motion signals~\cite{glasser2013minimal}.
 Then, any volumes with frame displacement greater than 0.2 mm~\cite{jenkinson2002improved} were excised~\cite{power2012spurious}.
 This is because the ICA-FIX pipeline has been found not to fully remove motion-related artifacts~\cite{burgess2016evaluation, siegel2017data}.
 Next, we standardized each voxel by subtracting the temporal mean, and then global signal regression (see section~\ref{sub:gsr}) was carried out.